Skip to content

 Alternatively, you can use the clear cache option available within Safari on iPhone or iPad to delete files.

-Similarly, you can also hard refresh the webpage on the Safari Mac computer.
-It will delete the entire cache and cookies of the page.
+Similarly, you can perform a hard refresh for webpage on Safari on Mac.
+It will delete the entire cache and cookies and fetch data from web server.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.